robamu-org/tmtccmd/docs/introduction.rst

 Here, the serial interface is used to send telecommands.
 Other ways like sending TMTCs via Ethernet to a microcontroller running a TCP/IP server are possible as well.

-Another core feature of this library is also a generic communication interface abstraction in form of the :py:class:`ComInterface`.
-This abstraction could also be used without the other components of the library if the goal is to separate the packet logic from the communication interface.
-The :ref:`com` chapter contains a more information and examples.

 .. _`SOURCE`: https://www.ksat-stuttgart.de/en/our-missions/source/

 ..